COVID-19: Govt issues detailed advisory for safe ENT practice

 Keep the patient's personal belongings to a minimum.

-Examination instruments should be properly sterilized as per standard sterilisation protocol after every use .
+Examination instruments should be properly sterilized as per standard sterilisation protocol after every use.

 Ward should be with minimum furniture for proper cleaning and disinfection.